harshita-gupta/cs262-logical-clock/README.md

 ### Reducing the probability of internal events

-Running the same tick values as in the above experiments, but with a reduced probability of internal events (from .7 to .25), these are the results that we had (excluding trial 2 due to no valuable comparitive information).
+Running the same tick values as in the above experiments, but with a reduced probability of internal events (from .7 to .25), these are the results that we had (excluding trial 2 due to no valuable comparative information).

 #### Trial 1:
 Tick values: 2, 6, 6